-(1) Is in good standing and eligible to practice before the bar of a federal or state court;
+(1) Are in good standing and eligible to practice before the bar of a federal or state court;

-(2) Will have only limited or incidental involvement with the case or adversary proceeding in which the attorney seeks to appear;
+(2) Will have only limited or incidental involvement with the case or adversary proceeding in which they seek to appear;

-(3) Does not expect to appear or participate in any other case or adversary proceeding before this court; and
+(3) Do not expect to appear or participate in any other case or adversary proceeding before this court; and

-(4) Has obtained or will obtain the necessary Electronic Case Filing authorization, as detailed at www.wieb.uscourts.gov.
+(4) Have obtained or will obtain the necessary Electronic Case Filing authorization, as detailed at www.wieb.uscourts.gov.

-Counsel seeking to appear pro hac vice must file a notice of appearance that states the following: the attorney’s name and address; the name of the attorney’s client; by what court(s) the attorney has been admitted to practice; that the attorney is in good standing and eligible to practice in said court(s); whether the attorney has concurrently or within the year preceding made any pro hac vice application in this court; and the name and address of affiliated local counsel, if applicable.
-Whenever practicable counsel must file the notice of appearance before making an oral request to appear pro hac vice.
+Counsel seeking to appear pro hac vice must file a Notice of Appearance and Request for Admission Pro Hac Vice [ECF event: Bankruptcy > Notices > Notice of Appearance and Request for Admission Pro Hac Vice] that states the following: the attorney’s name and address; the name of the attorney’s client; by what court(s) the attorney has been admitted to practice; that the attorney is in good standing and eligible to practice in said court(s); whether the attorney has concurrently or within the year preceding made any pro hac vice application in this court; and the name and address of affiliated local counsel, if applicable.